Beaver in South Carolina

 The beaver is classified as a furbearing animal in South Carolina.
 The season for trapping these animals is January 1 through March 1.
 However, there is no closed season for hunting beavers on private land during daylight hours.
 Anyone planning to trap beavers should be familiar with

-the regulations which govern this activity (Adobe PDF - file size 129Kb).
+the regulations which govern this activity.
 Information on these regulations may also be obtained by writing:

 S.C.
 Department of Natural Resources